mpv-player/mpv/DOCS/man/input.rst

     disabled.

 ``drop-frame-count``
-    Frames dropped because they arrived too late.
-Doesn't necessarily indicate actual frame-drops, just the number of times the decoder was asked to drop.
-    Unavailable if video is disabled
+    Video frames dropped by decoder, because video is too far behind audio (when using ``--framedrop=decoder``).
+Sometimes, this may be incremented in other situations, e.g. when video packets are damaged, or the decoder doesn't follow the usual rules.
+Unavailable if video is disabled.

 ``vo-drop-frame-count``
     Frames dropped by VO (when using ``--framedrop=vo``).